DLibatique/LATN102-S20/notes/module-3-expressions of place and time.md

 ## Prepositional Phrases

-In Latin, prepositions (like "in", "into", "with", "to") are indeclinable words that are always followed by a noun in the ablative and accusative (called the **object of the preposition**).
+In Latin, **prepositions** (like "in", "into", "with", "to", English) are indeclinable words followed by a noun in the ablative and accusative (called the **object of the preposition**).
+This unit consisting of preposition and the object of the preposition is called a **prepositional phrase**.

-Latin uses prepositional phrases to indicate where or in what direction something is happening.
+Prepositional phrases add more information about the main action of the sentence by answering questions like where, why, and how:

+* Puellam **in urbe** vīdit. ("She saw the girl in the city.")
+* **Ob īgnem** fugiēbat. ("He was fleeing because of the fire.")
+* Hercules **cum quattuor sagittīs** necāvit. ("Hercules killed the monsters with three arrows."")

 ## Expressions of Place

+Latin uses the accusative and ablative case, frequently with prepositions, to express ideas related to space and place.

-Below are the ways that Latin expresses ideas of place:
+Below are the different expressions of place used in Latin:

 1) Place to which (*ad*, *trans*, or *in* + accusative):
  - Currebat **ad patrem**. ("She was running towards her father.")